hallambaker/Mathematical-Mesh/Web/Reference/key.md

     /bits   Secret size in bits
 ````

-The `earl` command returns a randomized secret value and a fingerprint of the secret
+The `key earl` command returns a randomized secret value and a fingerprint of the secret
 value, formatted as a UDF Encryption key type and Content Digest Type

-% ConsoleReference (KeyEarl)
+% ConsoleReference (_Output, KeyEarl)

 # key share